 This Is a guest blog by Andrea from A Bundle of Books children’s bookshop in Herne Bay.
-We were delighted to be asked to support a pre-school in the first ever Schools’ Autism Awareness Week.
-We wanted to find books about autism that enabled children to recognise and learn about the diagnosis.
+We were delighted to be asked to support a preschool in the first-ever Schools’ Autism Awareness Week.
+We wanted to find books about autism that enabled children to recognise and learn about their diagnosis of autism.
 This could have been about themselves, siblings or friends with autism.
-Read about their top 5 children’s books here for more recomendations.
+Read about their top 5 tactile children’s books for more recommendations.

 Isaac and His Amazing Asperger Superpowers! by Melanie Walsh Age 3+